-- Disclaimers of warranties and guarantees,
+- Disclaimers of warranties and guarantees, and

 Potential Legal Documents

 If there is a more misunderstood legal concept than the disclaimer, I can’t imagine what it is.
 The FTC has even had to issue disclaimer guidelines to clarify things.
 Let’s try to sort this out right now.
 A disclaimer is used to qualify a statement, not excuse it.
-A disclaimer cannot be used to escape liability for making false statements to consumers in an effort to generate sales.
-It can only be used to avoid liability for true statements that are not typical or do not apply to a particular situation.
+A disclaimer cannot be used to escape liability for making false statements to consumers to generate sales.
+It can only be used to avoid responsibility for true statements that are not typical or do not apply to a particular situation.
 An example can show how this might work.

 I create a weight loss pill.
-I try it on a number of people.
+I try it on several people.
 Two percent of the test subjects who take it lose a staggering 25 pounds in three weeks.
 The rest lose seven pounds in three weeks.
 I naturally want to emphasize the people who lost 25 pounds in my web content and marketing pieces.
 However, there is a small problem.
 These people only make up two percent of my sample group.
 I will need a disclaimer noting the results are not typical and that a more realistic pace of weight loss is seven pounds in three weeks.

 Now note something.
 I have not suggested anything false.
 There is no “false advertising” here.
 I can objectively substantiate my claims by showing the FTC or any complaining party that two percent of my sample group lost 25 pounds in three weeks.
 Given this, adding a disclaimer to my website is an acceptable tactic.